 As the grapes near harvest, our thoughts turn to Olive Milling season.
 Whether the harvest season will start early, be late or just as expected remains to be seen.
 Warmer weather in late August, September and early October may speed up the ripening of the olive harvest.
-We will watch mother nature in the weeks approaching the olive harvest season to ensure the schedule is locked in.
-Therefore, these dates may be subject to change as the season progresses.
-Please check back with us in late September for the final dates.
+Watch mother nature in the weeks approaching the olive harvest season to select a date that fits best for you.

 Our Community Milling dates for the 2019 Olive Harvest season are scheduled on the following days: